microsoft/vscode-docs/docs/python/environments.md

 - Single or double quotes don't affect substituted value and are included in the defined value.
 For example, if the value of `VAR1` is `abcedfg`, then `VAR2='${env:VAR1}'` assigns the value `'abcedfg'` to `VAR2`.
 - The `$` character can be escaped with a backslash, as in `\$`.
 - You can use recursive substitution, such as `PYTHONPATH=${env:PROJ_DIR}:${env:PYTHONPATH}` (where `PROJ_DIR` is any other environment variable).
-- You can use only simple substitution; nesting such as `${_${env:VAR1}_EX}` is not supported.
+- You can use only simple substitution; nesting such as `${_${env:VAR1}_EX}` isn't supported.
 - Entries with unsupported syntax are left as-is.

 ### Use of the PYTHONPATH variable

 The [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) environment variable specifies additional locations where the Python interpreter should look for modules.
 In VS Code, PYTHONPATH can be set through the terminal settings (terminal.integrated.env.*) and/or within an `.env` file.

 When the terminal settings are used, PYTHONPATH affects any tools that are run within the terminal by a user, as well as any action the extension performs for a user that is routed through the terminal such as debugging.
-However, in this case when the extension is performing an action that isn't routed through the terminal, such as the use of a linter or formatter, then this setting will not have an effect on module look-up.
+However, in this case when the extension is performing an action that isn't routed through the terminal, such as the use of a linter or formatter, then this setting won't have an effect on module look-up.

 When PYTHONPATH is set using an `.env` file, it will affect anything the extension does on your behalf and actions performed by the debugger, but it will not affect tools run in the terminal.